Strategies to Pull Fans into Your Online Universe

 - Make sure your website is easy to find, with an easily spelled and unique name, preferably your author name as part of it.
 Then link your website to your other social media sites—Facebook, Twitter, Instagram, Pinterest, or whatever social media you use—so your website is accessible from many gathering places.
 Then ensure the exclusives on your site are clearly advertised in all those locations.

-- Hold contests for your fans—writing contests, plotline predictions, or even most-dedicated fan contests.
+- Hold contests for your fans—writing contests, plotline predictions, or even most-dedicated fan contests (even art contests depicting places or characters from your books!).
 Give them a reason to not just visit your site, but to visit often to see what’s happening next.

 - Set up a newsletter opt-in on your website so you can notify interested people whenever you post something they won’t want to miss.